 From HMOs to anti-social behaviour - here’s the regulation student landlords need to know

-The student rental market is growing, reliable and offers landlords the best rental yields in the UK.
-But landlords who are considering student letting need to do their homework.
+Even in the face of the COVID-19 crisis, the student rental market is growing.
+It’s a reliable market that offers landlords the best rental yields in the UK.
+But landlords who are considering student lettings need to do their homework.

 The student market differs from the traditional private rented sector (PRS) market in a few important ways and there is regulation around HMOs that you need to comply with.
 Landlords who don’t fulfil their responsibilities as student landlords could face hefty fines.
 And those who don’t research the market and build the right relationships may struggle to fill their property or turn a profit.

 In this post, we’ll discuss the legal, regulatory and tax implications of renting your property to student tenants.
 If you have any questions on anything below, feel free to drop us a message on Twitter or LinkedIn for more information.